Nap time: Rangers, Napoli finally reunited for 3rd stint - News 12 Now

 “No intro needed,” Rangers general manager Jon Daniels said.
 “Obviously a guy that has been part of some big moments for the Rangers over the years here, and looking forward to some big moments with him again, and glad to have him back.”

-Manager Jeff Banister plans for Napoli to be the primary first baseman, with some games as the designated hitter.
+Manager Jeff Banister plans for Napoli to be his everyday first baseman, with some games as the designated hitter.

 Mitch Moreland won a Gold Glove as the Rangers’ first baseman last season.
 He became a free agent and agreed to a $5.5 million, one-year deal with Boston.

-Despite only being around Napoli for the end of the 2015 season, Banister saw the slugger’s relentless pursuit of wanting to win a World Series.
+Despite only having Napoli for the end of the 2015 season, Banister saw the slugger’s relentless pursuit of wanting to win a World Series.

 “It was an absolute joy to be around him,” Banister said.
 “Another part of the glue that puts together, in my mind, when we start thinking about a championship run.”